pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Spectravideo.md

 Which will boot an SVI floppy containing your application.
 You can connect to the serial port by telnetting to port 25233

+## Keyboard handling

+When z88dk uses the firmware to read the keyboard, to disable the click emitted when a key is pressed add the following pragma: `-pragma-define:CLIB_FIRMWARE_KEYBOARD_CLICK=0`.

 ## The TMS9918a library

 z88dk provides a [TMS9918a](Classic-TMS9918) library that allows hardware access to the VDP chip.
 All graphical functionality supplied by z88dk uses these functions and such is hardware independent.